jonshiach/graphics-notes/_pages/03_textures.md

 ### Fragment shader

 The last thing we need to do is update the fragment shader so that it uses both textures.
-Modify **fragmentShader.glsl** so that is looks like the following.
+Modify **fragmentShader.glsl**, so that is looks like the following.

 ```glsl
 #version 330 core